 21).
 You spent a lot of one-on-one time with them.

-It does not matter how many kids you have- you can spend one on one time with them.
-We have a ‘one on one time system’ in our house that helps us to keep track of this for us and we stick to it.
+It does not matter how many kids you have- you can spend one-on-one time with them.
+We have a ‘one-on-one-time system’ in our house that helps us keep track of this for us and stick to it.
 If we forget, our kids remind us!

 23).
 You were always so proud to be with them!

-Display their art work in your home.
-I was a teacher and took many classes about the importance of displaying their work.
+Display their artwork in your home.
+As a teacher, I took many classes about the importance of displaying their work.
 Hang it on your refrigerator, hang it in their bedroom, in your bedroom, in your garage (we have all of the pictures “of daddy” hanging by his workbench.)
-Organize their school work & art work, but be sure to keep and display some of it, too!
+Organize their school work & artwork, but keep and display some of it, too!

-My mom used to tell me that I was always good at learning when to say I’m sorry, and I tell our kids the same thing.
-I also tell our kids that I am sorry when I lost my temper.
-Do you know what has happened?
-They have learned by example and are owning up to their own mistakes, as well.
+My mom used to tell me that I was always good at knowing when to say I’m sorry, and I tell our kids the same thing.
+I also tell our kids I am sorry when I lose my temper.
+(Do you know what has happened?
+They have learned by example and are owning up to their own mistakes, as well.)

 26).
 You never compared them to others.

 They are listening.
 They will take it to heart.
 Let them remember that you never compared them.
-If you want to raise your child to be a leader, you child needs to you stop comparing them to other kids.
+If you want to raise your child to be a leader, don’t compare him to others.
+Let him set the standard.

 27).
 You were “SO MEAN!”

-My Mom and I have a great relationship.
-She is truly my best friend.
-As a teenager, I argued with her, but needed her, all at the same time.
+My mom is truly my best friend.
+As a teenager, I argued with her but needed her, all at the same time.
 She and my Dad set high standards and my brother and I always aimed to reach them.
 They were great role models for us and never allowed us to be disrespectful.
 It pays off.